sokid93/sokid93/README.md

 ## About me

 I'm Fran, a Psychologist who went a bit crazy and turned to Game Development.
-I decided to take that leap of faith because videogames have captivated me since I was a kid, so want to deep dive into them as a Developer.
+I decided to take that leap of faith because videogames have captivated me since I was a kid, so I want to deep dive into them as a Developer.
+Recently, I have discovered a proper way to program thanks to Gamedev Crafter, so now I am extremely interested in clean programming principles like TDD, Unit Testing, Software Arquitecture or Pair/Mob Programming among other.

 ![Mandos](https://user-images.githubusercontent.com/75070773/221901180-a3e32167-e58a-4229-bca5-9dd4e24f3d4b.jpg)